lionicsheriff/rfc5322/README.md

 AUTHENTICATION
 ==============

-Run fetchtweet and it will take you through the authentication process for each account in the config file.
+Run fetchtweet (or fetchtweet --add-account) and it will take you through the authentication process for each account in the config file.
 This only needs to be run once per account.

-NOTE: lib/outh_key.rb
-I am currently not too sure how to deal with the ouath consumer secrets in an open source project, so currently you need to edit this with your own app registration details

 EMAIL
 =====